-Inpatient psychiatric facility for individuals age 21 and under as provided in 42 CFR §440.160

-Nii rsing Fac cili itv 114 I DIII

-Select applicable level of care Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155 If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care: Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140 Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: .
-Request Information (3 of 3) G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities Select one: Not applicable
+Select applicable level of care Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155 If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care: Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140 Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: 1.
+Rea uest Information (3 of 3) ap oncurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) proved under the following authorities lect one: 30 lect one: Not applicable 30 lect one: Not applicable Applicable 31 Not applicable 30 Not applicable Applicable 31 Not applicable Applicable Check the applicable authority or authorities: 31 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or 31 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or 31 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: 31 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of \$1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under \$1915(b) of the Act.
+Specify the \$1915(b) waiver program and indicate whether a \$1915(b) waiver application has been submitted or previously approved: Specify the \$1915(b) authorities under which this program operates (check each that applies): 31 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of \$1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under \$1915(b) of the Act.
+Specify the \$1915(b) waiver program and indicate whether a \$1915(b) waiver application has been submitted or previously approved: Specify the \$1915(b) authorities under which this program operates (check each that applies): \$1915(b)(1) (mandated enrollment to managed care) 31 Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of \$1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under \$1915(b) of the Act.
+Specify the \$1915(b) waiver program and indicate whether a \$1915(b) waiver application has been submitted or previously approved: Specify the \$1915(b) authorities under which this program operates (check each that applies): \$1915(b)(1) (mandated enrollment to managed care) \$1915(b)(2) (central broker)

-Applicable

-Check the applicable authority or authorities:

-Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I

-Waiver(s) authorized under §1915(b) of the Act.

-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved:

-Specify the §1915(b) authorities under which this program operates (check each that applies):

-§1915(b)(1) (mandated enrollment to managed care)

-§1915(b)(2) (central broker)

-§1915(b)(3) (employ cost savings to furnish additional services)

-§1915(b)(4) (selective contracting/limit number of providers)

-A program operated under §1932(a) of the Act.

-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: